madisonmiketa/academic-kickstart-Sep19/content/project/Pinniped Lab.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "The Pinniped Cognition and Sensory Systems Lab at UCSC"
+title = "Pinniped Cognition and Sensory Systems Lab at UCSC"

 # Project summary to display on homepage.
 summary = "*Research Intern*.
 2010.
 Assisted with a discriminative learning set study with a juvenile California Sea Lion and a transitive cross-modal study with an adult California Sea Lion."